 Every year since 2007 we have opened the doors of Melksham Assembly Hall on 25th December and welcomed anyone who wants to join us to celebrate Christmas.
 In 2017 we switched to two sittimgs because of the increasing numbers of people attending.
 The first sitting is at 12pm followed by a carol service at 2pm and the second sitting at 3pm.
 Much of what we need for the day (including the hall, the turkey, the puddings and a minibus) is donated by local people and businesses.
 You can find out more at www.melksham.christmas.

 Rather than complain about the way people “celebrate” Halloween, we make it an opportunity to get out into the community, spread some light in the darkness and let people know who we are, where we are and what we are.
-We set up a gazebo at a location in Bowerhill and give away hot chocolate, tea, coffee and illuminated helium balloons to passers-by.
+We set up a gazebo at a location in Bowerhill and give away hot chocolate, tea, coffee and helium balloons to passers-by.
 It always gets a great reaction.

-Each year we have a church weekend away which on many occasions has been held at Oxenwood Outdoor Education Centre near Marlbrough to spend a weekend having fun together.
+Each year we have a church weekend away which on many occasions has been held at Oxenwood Outdoor Education Centre near Marlbrough.
 Everyone has the chance to take part in a variety of activities including archery, rock climbing, target shooting, fencing, shelter building, camp fire cooking, canoeing, geocaching and walking.

-Every August Core Church takes a group of young people from local churches to a Christian festival.
-Until 2019 this meant a week at Soul Survivor, a five day Christian camp where thousands get together for fellowship, worship and discipleship.
+Every summer Core Church takes a group of young people from local churches to a Christian festival.
+Until 2019 this meant a week at Soul Survivor, a five day Christian camp where thousands gather for fellowship, worship and discipleship.
 Soul Survivor ended in 2019, so we are now attending one of the alternative festivals that have taken on the task of bringing young Christians together.